 Most students will complete their honors theses through two consecutive semesters of enrollment in HON 420.
 At the end of the first semester of enrollment, the honors director, in consultation with the thesis mentor, will assign a letter grade to the student on the basis of the satisfactory completion of all assignments associated with first-semester enrollment in HON 420.
 Following the completion of the thesis in the second semester of HON 420 enrollment, the faculty mentor will assign a letter grade to the project, and the honors director will record that grade.

 In rare cases, students may elect to do the entire thesis project in a single semester, enrolling for all six required credit hours of HON 420 in that semester.
 Students should discuss this option at length with the honors director before registering for the six-hour section of HON 420.
 In such cases, the faculty mentor will assign the final grade to the project at the end of the semester of the six-hour HON 420 enrollment.

 Honors students should be aware that the responsibility for the completion of the thesis project and seminar rests with the student.
 All written portions of the thesis will be uploaded onto the university's digital archive at least two weeks before the end of the semester where the mentor will be prompted to view and grade it.
 If the thesis project takes another form (a concert, art exhibit, etc.) it must be submitted to the archive in an alternative and permanent form.

-Students are recognized for their achievements at the Honors Convocation, held at the end of each fall and spring semester.
-Each student should retain a copy of the finished thesis project and should mention the thesis project in letters of application to graduate and professional schools, and potential employers, as it is quite an achievement!
+Graduating students are recognized for their achievements at the Honors Convocation, held at the end of each fall and spring semester.
+Each student should retain a copy of the finished thesis project and should mention the thesis project in letters of application to graduate and professional schools and potential employers, as it is quite an achievement!